 PASA recognises the full list of requirements is potentially onerous for small schemes.
-The Standard requires that reports should be consistent with the size and demands of the scheme/arrangement.
+The Standard requires reporting should be consistent with the size and demands of the scheme/arrangement.

 PASA expects full compliance for larger schemes/arrangements (i.e. where there are multiple schemes for a set of associated employers - large either in terms of membership numbers or as a % of the administrator's business/site).
-The guidelines below set out the criteria for determining how schemes should be treated and the basis for administrator's seeking accreditation on a 'comply or explain' approach.
+The guidelines below set out the criteria for determining how schemes should be treated and the basis for appointed administrator's seeking accreditation on a 'comply or explain' approach.

-Parameters for deciding on reporting approach Suggested frequency Content of reporting Scheme size OR Scheme as a % of the TPA site of reports 0 - 500 members 0-5% of the administrator's business Annually Summary information based on the requirement 500 - 1,000 members 5 - 10% of the administrator's business Half Yearly Summary information based on the requirement 1,000 - 10,000 members 10 - 25% of the administrator's business Quarterly Full compliance with the requirement 10,000 members > 25% of the administrator's business Monthly Full compliance with the requirement
+Parameters for deciding on reporting approach Suggested frequency Content of reporting Scheme size OR Scheme as a % of the TPA site of reports Content of reporting o - 500 members o - 5% of the administrator's business Annually Summary information based on the requirement 500 - 1,000 members 5 - 10% of the administrator's business Half Yearly Summary information based on the requirement 1,000 - 10,000 members 10 - 25% of the administrator's business Quarterly Full compliance with the requirement 10,000 members > 25% of the administrator's business Quarterly Full compliance with the requirement